 Union Street: Boutiques and bistros

 Request the Northern California & Nevada TourBook and San Francisco map.
 The AAA Travel Agency offers getaway packages: go to AAA.com.
 For the Yerba Buena Gardens Festival calendar, check ybgf.org.
 Learn more about the neighborhood at yerbabuena.org.
+To find a hotel, visit AAA.com/hotels.
 Area code is 415 except as noted.

 Press Club Tasting flights from a roating roster of wineries.
 Small plates, too.
 20 Yerba Buena Ln., 744-5000, pressclubsf.com.
 Samovar Tea Lounge Nearly three dozen teas and a sweeping view, plus sandwiches, stir-fries, and sweets.
 730 Howard St. (above the waterfall), 227-9400, samovarlife.com. 'wichcraft Tom Colicchio—Top Chef's top judge—is the creative drive behind this fancy sandwich shop.
 868 Mission St., 593-3895, wichcraftsf.com